eo-tools/eozilla/gavicore/README.md

-# DTE-S2GOS controller data models
+# Eozilla Gavicore

-Python data models for the ESA DTE-S2GOS synthetic scene generator service
+Pydantic data models and common utilities for other Eozilla packages